 Mark S. Stein, Harvard Law School, Petrie-Flom Center, Yale University Press, 2006

-Abstract: Theories of distributive justice are most severely tested in the area of disability.
-In this book (Introduction available for download), Mark Stein argues that utilitarianism performs better than egalitarian theories in dealing with the problems of disability.
+Abstract: Mark Stein argues that utilitarianism performs better than egalitarian theories in dealing with the problems of disability.
 Egalitarian theories either give too little help to the disabled or too much, depending on what is sought to be equalized.
 Utilitarianism achieves the proper balance by placing resources where they will do the most good.

 As pure egalitarian theories fail to address disability issues in a plausible way, egalitarian theorists are driven to incorporate elements of utilitarianism into their theories.
 Sometimes this incorporation of utilitarianism is done relatively openly, as by Amartya Sen; sometimes is it done in an obscure fashion, as by Ronald Dworkin.